scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 ----------------------------------

 Cleaning under-sampling techniques do not allow to specify the number of samples to have in each class.
-In fact, each algorithm implements an heuristic which will clean the dataset.
+In fact, each algorithm implement an heuristic which will clean the dataset.

 .. _tomek_links: